 A simple semiconductor laser diode is made up of the following parts in order:

 The input terminals are connected to a metal plate that is sandwiched between the n-type and p-type layers.
 This type of laser diode is also called a “Homojunction Laser Diode”.
 The intrinsic region between the p-type and n-type material is used to increase the volume of the active region so that more holes and electrons can accumulate at the junction.
 This allows more number electrons to recombine with holes at any instant of time, resulting in better output power.
 The laser light is emitted from the elliptical region.
 This beam from the laser diode can be further focused using an optical lens.
 This entire PIN diode (P-type, Intrinsic, N-Type) arrangement is enclosed normally in a metal casing.

 Double Heterostructure Laser Diode

-In this type of laser diodes, an additional confinement layer of a different material is sandwiched between the two p-type and n-type materials.
-Each of the junction between different materials is called a heterostructure.
-Because of presence of two heterostructures, this type of laser diode is named as a double heterostructure (DH) laser diode.
-The advantage of this DH laser diode is that that the active region is confined to a thin layer which gives better optical amplification.
+In this type of laser diodes, an additional confinement layer of different materials is sandwiched between the two p-type and n-type materials.
+Each of the junctions between different materials is called a heterostructure.
+Because of the presence of two heterostructures, this type of laser diode is named a double heterostructure (DH) laser diode.
+The advantage of this DH laser diode is that the active region is confined to a thin layer which gives better optical amplification.

 Quantum Well Laser Diode

 The quantum well laser diode has a very thin middle layer, which acts as a quantum well.
-The electrons will be able to use quantum energy levels when transitioning from higher energy level to lower energy level.
+The electrons will be able to use quantum energy levels when transitioning from higher energy levels to lower energy levels.
 This gives a better efficiency for this type of laser diode.